-• Physical therapy based on a prescription for a specific therapy program by a physician.

-• Occupational therapy based on a prescription for a specific therapy program by a physician.

-• Speech/language therapy based on an evaluation and recommendation by an American Speech Language Hearing Association (ASHA) certified and state licensed speech-language pathologist or a physician.

-• Orientation, mobility and vision therapy based on an evaluation and recommendation by a trained mobility specialist/instructor or a physician.
+- Physical therapy based on a prescription for a specific therapy program by a physician. - Occupational therapy based on a prescription for a specific therapy program by a physician. - Speech/language therapy based on an evaluation and recommendation by an American Speech Language Hearing Association (ASHA) certified and state licensed speech-language pathologist or a physician. - Orientation, mobility and vision therapy based on an evaluation and recommendation by a trained mobility specialist/instructor or a physician.

 Therapy services are direct services provided to assist participants in the acquisition, retention, or improvement of skills necessary for the participant to live and work in the community, and must be attached to a participant's outcome as documented in his or her service plan.
 Training caretakers and development and monitoring of a home program for caretakers to implement the recommendations of the therapist are included in the provision of Therapy services.
+Direct Therapy services may be provided using remote technology in accordance with ODP policy.
+More information about requirements for services provided using remote technology is located in the Additional Needed Information Section of the Main Module.
 The need for the service must be documented by a professional as noted above for each service and must be evaluated at least annually, or more frequently if needed, as part of the service plan process.